 Interestingly enough, significantly longer distances do not necessarily mean significantly longer transit times.

-Monday shipments from my Georgia-based preferred supplier often reach California customers on Wednesday or Thursday, and vice versa.
+Monday shipments from the East Coast often reach California customers on Wednesday or Thursday, and vice versa.

 But transit times are dependent upon the efficiency of the US Postal Service in your area.

 Your shipping boxes are likely too large to fit in a mailbox, which is a good thing as a summertime shipment would be doomed in a hot, poorly-ventilated mailbox.

 So make sure that your postman is directed to leave your shipment in a shaded, protected environment if you won’t be home to receive your worms.